ckmishra1993/ckmishra1993-github.com/README.md

 **Fake news classification (python, ML) Oct 2023 - Nov 2023**
 - Built a model to classify news on Fake and Real news.
 Text preprocessing included handling null/missing values, encoding categorical data, converting uppercase to lowercase, removing numbers, tokenization, and applying stop word removal, stemming, and lemmatization.
 TF-IDF was employed for feature engineering, and the processed text was fed into machine learning models for prediction.

+**Extra Curriculars**
+-National level certificate in acting, presented as General Secretary at college fest, singing on stages, making short movies -Taught courses on Data warehousing and Teradata architecture to new joiners

+**Certifications and Awards**

+- Teradata 14
+- Azure AZ900